 Respect must be given to the true tradition of the architectural styles of the windows used.
 Limit the architectural style of windows to one type when possible.
 Window openings and heights must relate to other design features of the house.
 Avoid the unplanned look of smaller bathroom or kitchen windows in visual conflict with windows of major scale.
-All double hung or casement windows must have a muntin pattern appropriate to the style of the home.
-Window type, style, casing and mutton pattern must be consistent around all sides of the house.
+Window type, style, casing, and mutton pattern must be consistent around all sides of the house.
 Casing width must be 31/2" minimum.
-Recommended casings include 1" x 4" with backband, WM-3, 1"x4" or equal.
+Recommended casings include $1" \times 4"$ with backband, WM-3, $1"\times4"$ or equal.
 Windows that are painted or stained wood are permitted along with aluminum clad wood or vinyl clad Wood windows.
-Color coated aluminum trim and Hardie Trim ® are acceptable trims along with standard painted or stained wood trim.
+Color coated aluminum trim and Hardie Trim [®] are acceptable trims along with standard painted or stained wood trim.